johnalexanderberg/VehicleShareAPIStats/README.md

 # VehicleShareAPIStats

 As an addition to our backend assignment, students were asked to do a front-end app that shows some public data from the API.
+Here using svg to visualize statiticvs from the database.

 ![Skärmavbild 2022-02-09 kl  17 54 01](https://user-images.githubusercontent.com/72527002/153250354-509e496f-1448-42c9-b44c-bc336d025f5c.png)